5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Developmental task: Hold tension without collapse; blend without erasing difference

-Key question: Can I become a person who can hold two truths and stay whole?
+Key question: Can I become a person who can hold two truths without coming apart?

 Common keywords: